1871fotc/fotc/docs/guided-tours.md

 ## Free Guided Tours
 -->

-Friends of Toowong Cemetery volunteer guides lead you on 10 different heritage walks each year.
+Friends of Toowong Cemetery volunteers guide you on 10 different heritage walks each year.

 ![][image11]{ width="32%" } ![][image9]{ width="32%" } ![][image8]{ width="32%" }

+Every walk is different and this drives our research and the creation of more [Biographies](bios/index.md).

 The **[Toowong Cemetery Museum](cemetery/museum.md)** will be open before and after the walk and has an extensive display of photographs and artefacts.